awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 # Amazon EC2 Auto Scaling Lifecycle Hooks<a name="lifecycle-hooks"></a>

-*Lifecycle hooks* enable you to perform custom actions by pausing instances as an Auto Scaling group launches or terminates them\.
-For example, while your newly launched instance is paused, you could install or configure software on it\.
+Lifecycle hooks enable you to perform custom actions by *pausing* instances as an Auto Scaling group launches or terminates them\.
+When an instance is paused, it remains in a wait state for a certain amount of time \(one hour by default\) or until you continue\.
+For example, your newly launched instance completes its startup sequence and a lifecycle hook pauses the instance\.
+While the instance is paused, you can install or configure software on it, making sure your instance is fully ready before it starts receiving traffic\.

 Each Auto Scaling group can have multiple lifecycle hooks\.
 However, there is a limit on the number of hooks per Auto Scaling group\.
 For more information, see [Amazon EC2 Auto Scaling Limits](as-account-limits.md)\.